odrevet/SimpleGameLayer/demo/RPG/README.md

 # Level Editor

-Create or modify a .map file.
+* Create or modify a .map file.

+* See animations of a .tileset file.

 ## build